scRNA-Compt/EasyDesign/README.md

 - The main output information includes: guide-expected-activities, guide-target-sequences, guide-target-sequence-positions...

 Once finished, you can stop the server with `Ctrl-C` at any time

+# Data clean

+- For output data part
+  - The default output directory is `/data/easyDesign`, you can clean data using a data cleaning script `rm -rf /data/easyDesign/output/{job_id}`.
+You can also delete all the output by removing the default folder.
+- For source folder
+  - `rm -rf /your_source_folder/EasyDesign`

 ## Citation